salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 Name of the Experience Cloud site to preview.
 It has to match a site name from the current org.

-# flags.name.description

-More information about a flag.
-Don't repeat the summary.

 # flags.target-org.summary

 Username or alias of the target org.
 Not required if the `target-org` configuration variable is already set.